Fede Galizia: Style

-Many of her still lifes had fresh flowers or other fruits set on the counter to provide a noticeable contrast and scale, as seen in her work titled, Still-life with Peaches and a Porcelain and a Bowl.
+Many of her still-lifes had fresh flowers or other fruits set on the counter to provide a noticeable contrast and scale, as seen in her work titled, Still-life with Peaches and a Porcelain and a Bowl.
 Galizia's work displayed the influence of such works as Caravaggio's Basket of Fruit.
 Associating with the more restrained style of the Counter Reformation period, she did not explore the more lavish compositions and forms taken up by many of her contemporaries working in this genre; she preferred instead a severe compositional style like that seen in Francisco de Zurbarán's slightly later still life paintings.

+Another one of her notable paintings is Judith with the Head of Holofernes, depicting the biblical heroine Judith holding the severed head of the Assyrian general Holofernes.
+This painting is significant not only for its artistic merits, but additionally for its portrayal of a strong and assertive female figure, which was somewhat unconventional for this time period.
+Judith and the head of Holofernes was featured in the Baltimore Museum of Art, in the recent exhibition ‘Making Her Mark: A History of Women Artists in Europe, 1400–1800'.

 Galizia’s paintings were deft with detail, perfectly balanced, and her attention to shadow, light, and texture was unrivaled at the time.
 She was particularly good at creating inviting space in her paintings.
 Her compositions are not crowded.
 They look as if one could reach out and touch the fruit, grasp it, and pull it from the painting without disturbing the rest of the work.
 Her graceful, flowing arrangements were natural and poetic.

 Portrait of Paolo Morigia (1596) was painted when Galizia was only eighteen.
 Each detail of the figure is painted in analytic detail.
 Galizia employs mimesis (imitation of reality), in the depiction of Morigia’s glasses: lenses' reflection shows the room Morigia is sitting in, and thus heightening the illusion of reality.

 Galizia is recognized as a pioneer in the treatment of still-life in European painting.
 Currently, it is unknown the number of paintings Galizia executed.
 Many works that could have possibly been hers have been attributed to her male counterpart Panfilo Nuvolone, who drew significant inspiration from Galizia.
 She may have inspired the Bergamese Francesco Codino and the Baroque still life painter Giovanna Garzoni.

+Notable Collections

+Galizia's work is represented in numerous museums and public collections including: